teejay80s/teejay80s/README.md

 **Interests**
 *When I'm not coding, you can find me pursuing my interests:*

-Traveling: Exploring new places and experiencing different cultures.
-Debugging: Solving complex problems and optimizing code.
-Swimming: Enjoying the water and staying active.
-Gaming: Playing Soccer.
-Music: Listening to various genres and discovering new artists.
+Travel,Swimming,Gaming,Music and Sport

 **Contact**
 Feel free to connect with me on LinkedIn or whatsapp:

 WhatsApp: +2347064296681

 LinkedIn: [Abidoye Tajudeen](https://www.linkedin.com/in/tajudeen-abidoye-b34b34225/)

-I'm always open to collaboration and new opportunities, so feel free to reach out.
-Let's create something amazing together!
+**I'm always open to collaboration and new opportunities, so feel free to reach out.
+Let's create something amazing together!**